yyyang719/Master-Capstone/README.md

 # Master-Capstone
-This reposityory is for my master capstone project.
+This reposityory is for the master capstone project.